Custom-sized pallets

 Advantages of bespoke pallets

-Benefits of using bespoke size pallets
+Benefits of using bespoke-sized pallets

 - Being able to accommodate large or oversized products.